vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 </Tabs>

 ### Recurring transfer to Vega key
-For a recurring transfer, the assets move from your account to the nominated account at the end of each epoch.
+In a recurring transfer, the assets move from your account to the nominated account at the end of each epoch.

 You'll need the following information to set up a recurring transfer:
 * `startEpoch`: The number of the epoch in which you want the first transfer to be made.
-It will initiate at the end of this epoch.
+It will initiate at the end of that epoch.
-* `factor`: Written as a decimal less than 1.0, this is the factor used to determine what portion of the full `amount` is transferred in each epoch.
-Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount you have available will be transferred each time.
+* `factor`: Written as a decimal less than 1.0.
+Factor is used to determine what portion of the full `amount` is transferred in each epoch.
+Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount will be transferred each time.

+If you do not have enough to cover each transfer and its fee, the transfer will automatically be cancelled.

 <Tabs groupId="KeytoKeytransferRepeat">
 <TabItem value="KeytoKeytransferRepeatLinuxcmd" label="Linux / OSX command line">